Extremely lively and luxurious hotel style resort much loved by German and Russian skiers

 Ischgl Apres Ski

 Ischgl is one of the liveliest resorts in the Alps.
 It's all about dancing in your ski boots from early afternoon to late evening!
 The fun starts at the Trofana Alm and the Schatzi bar of the Hotel Elisabeth with indoor and outdoor bars and scantily clad girls.
 Niki's Stadl is a great place to sing along to live Austrian hits.
 The Kitzloch is the place to dance on the tables in ski boots.
 The Sunn-Alm at Hotel Sonne gets crowded and has live music.
 The Sporthotel Silvretta and Fire & Ice are both lively all evening.
 The Hollboda is another recommended place for live music.
+If you want a calmer and slower pace we recommend the Plangger wine lounge.
+Here you can drink some tasty Tuscan reds while trying some delicious antipasti snacks: cheese, air-dried hams and bruschetta.

 Guxa and Allegra liven up after dinner whilst the Golden Eagle continues on the resorts live music antics.
 The Coyote Ugly at the Hotel Madlein is a lap dancing bar which just avoids being seedy.
 There is also a branch of the Pascha nightclubs.
 The Living Room in Hotel Grillalm is another lap dancing venue.
 There is a club under the Hotel Post with an ancient Roman theme.
 There is also a casino at the Post.